Manual Installation of Owl¶

 Upgrade¶

-To upgrade to a new version, you can re-execute the online installation command.
-To upgrade to a specific version, refer to Installing a Specific Version.
+To upgrade to a new version, you can re-execute the online installation command; to upgrade to a specific version, please refer to Version-Specific Installation.

 Before upgrading, it is recommended to confirm the following: